xizon/Uix-Slideshow/readme.txt

 This plugin is a simple way to build, organize and display slideshow into any existing WordPress theme. **Using template file to embed your theme.**

 Insert slideshow anywhere on your site using a custom post type.
-Powered by jQuery Flexslider with some transition styles to choose from.

 https://www.youtube.com/watch?v=ckjZ570mYiU